The Academic Banquet and Scholarship Presentations

 Farming isn't what it used to be and neither is agricultural education.
 Blue Ridge Early College Agriculture Department has some exciting things going on.
 We will be installing a Rolling Thunder moveable greenhouse and raised beds in the spring and summer.
 We are also working on obtaining equipment that will allow the students to get hands on experience with precision farming technologies.

 The Blue Ridge School and Blue Ridge Early College Library is funded under three budgets: one to support the elementary curriculum; a similar budget allotment for the Early College; and an overall budget covering the needs of the entire library.
 During the academic year 2018-19, the total amount provided by Jackson County Public Schools was slightly above $300 for all three budget segments.
-Under the able leadership of Mary Perona, the Blue Ridge School Education Foundation allotted a $15,000 expenditure--$5,000 for each of the three areas.
+Under the able leadership of previous librarian, Mary Perona, the Blue Ridge School Education Foundation honored a request totaling $15,000--$5,000 for each of the three areas.
+Upon the retirement of Ms. Perona, the academic year 2019-20 brought back the familiar face of a highly qualified librarian, Linda Potter.

 In August, at the beginning of the 1919-20 school year, the Blue Ridge School Education Foundation was pleased to acknowledge the dedication of 31 licensed teachers with $500 gift cards to be used at their discretion for classroom incidentals.